SaggyTroy/Engineering_Portfolio/_posts/2025-11-02-mit-motorsports--amy25-power-steering.md

             </figure>
         </section>
         <h3 style="margin:0 0 0.5rem;">Structural Calculations</h3>
-        <p style="margin:0 0 0.5rem;">Next in the design process, I performed <strong>structural hand calculations</strong> and <strong>belt/pulley selections</strong>.
+        <p style="margin:0 0 0.5rem;">Next, I performed <strong>structural hand calculations</strong> and <strong>belt/pulley selections</strong>.
 The structural calculations were a simple beam bending problem to determine the internal moment and shear forces as well as the maximum deflection.
 Resolution and backlash were big concerns for the performance of the autonomous system, so minimizing deflection and ensuring a properly sized and tensioned belt were vital to the design process.</p>
         <figure style="max-width:900px;width:100%;margin:0px auto;text-align:center;position:relative;">
             <div class="image-carousel"
                 style="max-width:900px;width:100%;height:600px;display:flex;